pakoti/Awesome_Sysadmin/3.Security/readme.md

 <p> you are in windows now!</p>

-# Calculate hash Calculate hash of a given File(sha1.sha256,md5)(sha1.sha256,md5)
+# Calculate hash Calculate hash of a File
-to calculate hash Calculate hash of a given File just enter the path to that file and you have the hash.
+to calculate hash (sha1.sha256,md5) of a given File just enter the path to that file and you have the hash.

 # Check if you are local Administrator
 to check if you are local Administrator just run this script